sakhnik/nvim-gdb/README.md

 You can create a watch window evaluating a backend command on every step.
 Try `:GdbCreateWatch info locals` in GDB, for istance.

-You can open the list of breakpoints or backtrace locations into the quickfix.
+You can open the list of breakpoints or backtrace locations into the location list.
-Try `:GdbCopenBacktrace` or `:GdbCopenBreakpoints`.
+Try `:GdbLopenBacktrace` or `:GdbLopenBreakpoints`.

 ## Development